hughybarra/atlatlTest/README.md

 `cd atlatlTest`

-Onc inside the atlatlTest directory we can run our Django server.
+Once inside the atlatlTest directory we can run our Django server.

 `python manage.py runserver`

-navigate your browser to `http://127.0.0.1:8000/` and you should see the project.
+Navigate your browser to `http://127.0.0.1:8000/myapp` and you should see the project.

 ### Command Line Commands